angular/angular/aio/content/guide/glossary.md

 In the `angular.json` file, each project has an "architect" section that contains targets which configure builders.
 Some of these targets correspond to [CLI commands](#cli), such as `build`, `serve`, `test`, and `lint`.

-For example, the Architect builder invoked by the `ng build` command to compile a project uses a particular build tool, and has a default configuration whose values can be overridden on the command line.
-The `build` target also defines an alternate configuration for a "production" build, that can be invoked with the `--prod` flag on the `build` command.
+For example, the Architect builder invoked by the `ng build` command to compile a project uses a particular build tool, and has a default configuration with values that you can override on the command line.
+The `build` target also defines an alternate configuration for a "development" build, which you can invoke with the `--configuration development` flag on the `build` command.

 The Architect tool provides a set of builders.
 The [`ng new` command](cli/new) provides a set of targets for the initial application project.
 The [`ng generate application`](cli/generate#application) and [`ng generate library`](cli/generate#library) commands provide a set of targets for each new [project](#project).
 These targets, their options and configurations, can be customized to meet the needs of your project.
 For example, you may want to add a "staging" or "testing" configuration to a project's "build" target.